ubergesundheit/assets-server/README.md

 Automatically adds .gz and .br compressed files and serves it to clients supporting gz or brotli thanks to a modified version of https://github.com/lpar/gzipped.

+The final binary can be further compressed with UPX.

 Uses
 - github.com/rakyll/statik
 - github.com/lpar/gzipped